nikolajRoager/RTTGameMinimumViableProduct/devlog.md

 Remaining items in the big long list of minor issues

 * sidebar view attack orders on a per-unit basis
+* allow deletion of attack orders from gui or with back-space
 * allow modification of arrival time with scroll wheel
 * add salvo delay